mshernandez5/coinaccount/README.md

 The protobuf API is located in the `coinaccount-api` module, while the service implementations are in the `coinaccount-service` module.

 ## How can I run CoinAccount?
-CoinAccount requires both a core wallet and MariaDB database to be running at all times, preferably configured as system services to run at startup.
+CoinAccount requires both a core wallet and MariaDB database to be running at all times, preferably configured as startup system services.

 ## Wallet RPC Configuration
 First, you will need a dedicated wallet configured to listen for RPC connections.
 Do not use an existing wallet.

-These steps will use Vertcoin as an example but they are applicable to practically all Bitcoin derivatives replacing "vertcoin" with "bitcoin", etc. The configuration file for Vertcoin core can be found at one of the following locations if the configuration directory was not manually changed:
+These steps will use Vertcoin as an example but they are applicable to practically all Bitcoin derivatives by replacing "vertcoin" with "bitcoin", etc. The configuration file for Vertcoin core can be found at one of the following locations if the configuration directory was not manually set:

 Operating System | Location
 -----------------|---------